 The school currently has 32 students, most coming from the remote villages in the surrounding Chin Hills and staying in the school’s dormitory during school terms.
 The students learn animal husbandry skills at the school’s piggery, which also provides a source of income for the school.

-The school syllabus and exams are set by the local government hearing school, and our children are achieving very good results even compared with the hearing children.
+The school syllabus and exams are set by the local government hearing school, and our children are achieving very good results even compared to the hearing children.
 They are so happy to go to a school and have deaf friends.
 These students live a very simple life and their Christmas celebration is usually a fishing trip.
 The school has a board of local people who contribute to decision making for the school.

 There are many deaf adults in this area who have never been to school.
 So, signing classes have been started for them in a village where the deaf people had no knowledge of Myanmar Sign Language.
 One of our teachers who is deaf himself travels by motorbike to the village each weekend and teaches signing, good health, nutrition and child care.
 They have learned to sign and are becoming a deaf community that can communicate with each other.
 A rice field has been purchased to help finance this school in the future.